-The Beweley-Aiyagari economy is an important illustration that competitive economies with incomplete markets are not only Pareto inefficient compared to complete markets, but - with exception of some knife edge cases - even constrained Pareto inefficient.
+The Bewley-Aiyagari economy is an important illustration that competitive economies with incomplete markets are not only Pareto inefficient compared to complete markets, but - with exception of some knife edge cases - even constrained Pareto inefficient.
 That is, a social planner can generally achieve a Pareto improvement over the competitive outcome even if he faces the same incomplete asset span and hence the same restrictions as markets when making transfers across states of the world.
 Within general equilibrium theory, while Diamond (1967) initially showed constrained Pareto efficiency in a special case, Hart (1975) provided the first example of constrained Pareto inefficiency.
 Stiglitz (1982) and Geanakoplos and Polemarchakis (1986) proved generally that the constrained inefficiency arises generically as long as there are at least two goods.

 This striking result is due to pecuniary externalities - externalities that work through prices.
-By showing that the first welfare theorem only applies in a setting with complete markets and some knife-edge cases with incomplete markets, this result overturns the perception that pecuniary externalities are not welfare reducing.
+The first welfare theorem only applies in a setting with complete markets and some knife-edge cases with incomplete markets.
 Generically, pecuniary externalities - like any other externalities - lead to welfare losses except for the very special case when markets are complete.
 The main intuition for this insight is that by changing agents' asset holdings, a social planner can affect relative prices and thereby induce wealth transfers across states and between agents that are outside the asset span.
 In a complete markets setting where agents are able to trade consumption across all states, the pecuniary externality is not welfare reducing since all marginal rates of substitution are equalized and hence the marginal welfare implications of a shift in wealth across agents is zero.

-&lt;sup>24For a discussion in a finance setting see Gromb and Vavanos (2002).
+&lt;sup>29For a discussion in a finance setting see Gromb and Vayanos (2002).